We believe that outstanding care starts with outstanding people.

 The successful candidate will have the following qualifications/experience:

-• Bachelor’s degree in Business or Healthcare Admin, Finance, Engineering, Architecture or equivalent (Post graduate degree in related field preferred).
+• Bachelor’s degree in Business or Healthcare Administration, Finance, Engineering, Architecture or equivalent (post graduate degree in related field preferred).

-• Minimum 15 yrs. experience in progressive capital planning/development, capital/construction project execution, with 5 yrs. experience in senior leadership role (Experience in healthcare such as hospitals preferred).
+• Minimum 5 years of experience in senior leadership role (experience in healthcare such as hospitals preferred).

 • Project management experience overseeing/executing large-scale capital/construction projects in healthcare setting